SAP/terraform-provider-btp/docs/data-sources/directory_users.md

 ### Optional

 - `origin` (String) The identity provider that hosts the user.
-Only needed for custom identity provider..
+Only needed for custom identity provider.

 ### Read-Only